Band-in-a-Box® 2020 for Windows® User's Guide

 ASIO drivers allows for much lower latency than ordinary MME drivers do.

 This ASIO Audio Drivers dialog lets you choose an ASIO driver.
-You can arrive at this dialog in 3 different ways:

 The Select one ASIO Driver list box lets you select an ASIO driver to use.
 You can only select one ASIO driver at a time.